sh4man4ik/BetterLog.js/README.md

 ```

 ### Quick Start (Node.js)
 First you need to download the library.
+But note that many things that work in the browser may not work in the console.
 You can do this with the command:
 ```bash
 npm install @sh4manik/betterlog.js
 ```